wouter291/LetsMoveIt/README.md

 First make sure you have a connection with the robot.
 To make sure you have a connection do the following:

 ```
-Connect the Ethernet cable to your PC
+1. Connect the Ethernet cable to your PC
-Go to internet settings and select wired connection
+2. Go to internet settings and select wired connection
-Edit connection
+3. Click "Edit"
+4. Go to IPv4 settings
-Change from automatic to manual
+5. Change from automatic to manual
-Click on "add"
+6. Click on "Add"
-Fill in the ip addres with the last number different from the real ip addres
+7. Fill in the ip addres with the last number different from the real ip addres
     (for example: if the real ip address is "192.168.66.5" fill in "192.168.66.1")
-Fill in the netmask (if not automatically) to "24"
+8. Fill in the netmask (if not automatically) to "24"
-Fill in the gateway to "255.255.255.0"
+9. Fill in the gateway to "255.255.255.0"
 ```